 Spicy Chicken, Egg & Cheese Biscuit

 This is a pretty simple twist on the Chicken, Egg & Cheese Biscuit — and it’s no more expensive than the regular version of this item (around $6.20).

 - Order the Chicken, Egg & Cheese Biscuit

 - Ask for a spicy chicken patty instead of the original chicken patty

 - Optional: Add Sriracha if you’re feeling especially brave; add tomato if you want to tone down the spiciness

 What?
 A BLT at Chick-fil-A?
 Yep.
 It’s pretty tasty, too, with the multigrain brioche bun.
-And it’s pretty cheap.
+And it’s pretty cheap at just over $2.

 - Order a multigrain brioche bun